dilipthelip/ApacheKafka/README.md

 -	WARNING: Due to limitations in metric names, topics with a period ('.') or underscore ('_') could collide.
 To avoid issues it is best to use either, but not both.
 -	Created topic "my_topic".

+### How to alter a topic in a broker ?

+-	Run the following command **kafka-topics.bat --zookeeper localhost:2181 --alter --topic --my-topic partitions 4**
+-	The following command will increase the number of partitions to 4.

 ### How to check the list of topics?
 -	Run the following command **kafka-topics.bat --list --zookeeper localhost:2181**.
 -	The results will display **my_topic**.